MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### I have a specific question about the data I'm seeing for my organization.
 Who can I reach out to?

-You can use the feedback button in the Office 365 Admin center activity overview page, or you can open a [support case](../contact-support-for-business-products.md) to get help with the content pack.
+You can use the feedback button in the admin center activity overview page, or you can open a [support case](../contact-support-for-business-products.md) to get help with the content pack.

 ### How can partners access the data?